mr-staker/repo-mgr/README.md

 repo-mgr add-pkg --repo foo --path path/to/bar_0.0.1_amd64.deb
 ```

 You then need to sync the repo to whatever desired target.
-For the time being, this isn't implemented as the main use case for this tool is publishing into a git repository which is served as GitHub page.
+For the time being, this isn't implemented.
+The main use case for this tool is publishing into a git repository which is then served as Cloudflare page.

-## TODO

- * git publisher (hook git commit on pkg-add and and command for publishing i.e git push)